HewlettPackard/LinuxKI/README.md

 ### Data collection

-When the system is experiencing performance problems, the runki script can be run to collect data.
-By default 20 seconds of sample data will be collected, and then runki will spend some time longer gathering other performance and configuration data and bundling this into a single gzip archive.
+When the system is experiencing performance problems, the runki script can be executed to collect data.
+By default 20 seconds of trace data will be collected, and then runki will spend some time gathering other configuration and supplemental data, and then bundle this into a single gzip archive.
 It might take several minutes in all to complete.
-Only superuser can collect data.
-Data is stored in the current working directory, and may require several hundred megabytes or gigabytes of space per collection run, depending on the size of the system and amount of trace data generated.
+Root/superuser privilege is required to collect the trace data.
+The data is stored in the current working directory, and may require several hundred megabytes or gigabytes of space per collection run, depending on the size of the system and amount of trace data generated.
 The filesystem on which data is stored should be enabled to use the filesystem cache; directIO is not recommended.
 If sufficient memory is available, the current working directory can be changed to /dev/shm and the runki script can collect the data in-memory and then copied to persistent storage later.

 After installing the LinuxKI Toolset, a 20-second trace dump can easily be obtained as follows:

     $ export PATH=$PATH:/opt/linuxki
-    $ /dev/shm        # to collect data in memory, optional
+    $ /dev/shm        # optional, to collect data in memory
-    $ runki           # use LiKI
+    $ runki           # use LiKI tracing mechanism

 or

-    $ runki -f         # use ftrace tracing
+    $ runki -f         # use ftrace tracing mechanism

 When the data collection is complete, you will see a message similar to the following...